defshef/defshef-blackjack/README.md

 Once we have a shuffled deck, we need to deal.
 For now we'll just worry about one player against the dealer.
 Initially they need two cards each, dealt one at a time alternately.
 We should put this into some sort of datastructure to represent the state of the table (currently 3 fields: the deck, the dealer and the player).

+### Hit / Stand & basic gameplay

+Now that we've got a way to represent the state of the game, we need a way to advance it.
+We'll write some functions to represent the actions a player can take, creating a brand new version of the game state each time.
+The tools in most functional languages should push you towards an immutable-data approach like this.

+I suggest introducing a new field to indicate what stage the game is in: player, dealer or done.
+This will allow us to write the logic for playing the dealer's hand independently, rather that having it hidden inside the hit and stand operations

+* `hit` Take the card from the top of the deck and give it to the player
+* If the player's hand value is bust after a hit, move to dealer stage
+* `stand` Stop taking cards, move to dealer stage
+* `play-dealer` The dealer takes cards until they have 17 or more, move to the done stage

 ### Display the game

-Now that we have a representation of the underlying data of an in-progress game, it'd be nice to show something to our would-be player.
+Now that we have a representation of the underlying data of the game, it'd be nice to show something to our would-be player.

-At this point in the game only one of the dealer's cards should be face up, and both the dealer and player have two cards each.
-We should show the player the value of their hand.
-These are the only scenarios you need to handle at this point - we can come back and add the others later once we've implemented the next part.
+> TODO

 Helpfully, the unicode consortium has designated some glyphs for playing cards, the [section from the book](http://buildingskills.itmaybeahack.com/book/oodesign-3.1/html/blackjack/card_deck_shoe.html#unicode-images) has the details.
 Although the [wikipedia page](https://en.wikipedia.org/wiki/Playing_cards_in_Unicode) might be easier to use.